WebReflection/es6-collections/README.md

 --------
   * compatible with **all browsers** and both **node.js** (`npm install es6-collections`) and **Rhino**
   * unobtrusive with any environment.
 If implemented in node V8 it exports native constructors rather than shims
   * **size and performances oriented** polyfill.
 It does not matter if the WeakMap is not perfect, it's just fast and not much more memory leaks prone than other shims.
-If you don't rely in magic, simply remember to `wm.delete(referedObject)` when *wm* is not needed anymore.
+If you don't rely in magic, simply remember to `wm.delete(referedObject)` when *referedObject* is not needed anymore.
   * for browsers, it fits in **less than 1Kb** [once minzipped](https://github.com/WebReflection/es6-collections/blob/master/build/es6-collections.min.js) ... the smallest shim out there so far
   * 100% of code coverage through [Web](https://github.com/WebReflection/es6-collections/blob/master/tests/web.html) or [console](https://github.com/WebReflection/es6-collections/blob/master/tests/console.js) [wru](https://github.com/WebReflection/wru) based [tests](https://github.com/WebReflection/es6-collections/blob/master/tests/es6-collections.js)
   * completely private shared behavior in order to easily maintain and update three collections at once